Floydlang/floyd/Docs/Floyd toplevel.md

 You can also connect wires, add tweakers and notes.

 ???
-IDEA: Glue expressions, calling FLoyd functions
+IDEA: Glue expressions, calling FLoyd functions ???
+What if you want a container-like setup for each document?

 ### CONCURRENCY: ACTOR, CLOCK, INBOX AND STATE